hyperledger-labs/orion-server/docs/getting-started/queries/curl/provenance.md

      -X GET -G "http://127.0.0.1:6001/provenance/data/history/db2/key1" -d blocknumber=6 -d transactionnumber=0 | jq .
 ```

-> Please note, as mentioned earlier, transaction number eliminated from query used for sign, because it equals to 0, but still exists as part of GET url.
-In case if transaction index in block is not equal 0, `tx_num` will e part of serialized query to sign.
+> Please note, as mentioned earlier, that the transaction number is eliminated from the query used for the sign, because it equals to 0, but still exists as part of GET url.
+If the transaction index in block is not equal to 0, `tx_num` will be part of the serialized query to sign.
 **Output**
 ```json
 {